quadsurf/node_mongo_heroku_deployment/readme.md

 1. Make sure you have an account with heroku: [https://www.heroku.com/](https://www.heroku.com/)

 2. Make sure you have installed the heroku toolbelt - [https://toolbelt.heroku.com/](https://toolbelt.heroku.com/)

+2. In terminal, inside the root directory of your application, run `heroku create NAME_OFF_YOUR_APP`

 3. Make sure that you have initialized a git repository by running `git init` and then add the heroku remote using `heroku git:remote -a NAME_OF_YOUR_APP`